-Central Bank of Kansas City has created a new Community Outreach Committee that will focus on serving the community.
+Central Bank of Kansas City has created a new Community Outreach Committee called the Harmon-Huwaldt Project.
 One of our first projects involved collecting fruit and making food baskets for the DUMAS Center, a long term care facility on Benton Blvd.
 For our second project, we really wanted to honor our friend and colleague, Eddie Huwaldt by serving Kansas City Hospice House.
 We started by creating handmade hospice hearts that they will hang on the door knobs of the rooms in the Hospice house.
 We delivered the hearts as well as a homeade dinner of multiple pans of lasagna, bread and dessert for the families visiting loved ones at KC Hospice House.
 A team of seven delivered and served the food that evening.

 Central Bank has been a strong supporter of our area and the Northeast Chamber of Commerce for many years.
 There are monthly meetings that focus energy on how to make our neighborhood a thriving place to work and live.
 Bill Dana, President and CEO of Central Bank is very involved in local organizations and the banking community in his various chair positions.
 Other officers in the bank are involved on boards of non-profits and support local charities individually and through the bank.
 Below you'll find a few more ways that Central Bank is involved in the community.